Team Goldie

 In 2012, he formed a full band for live performances made up of Clark Vincent (drums), Joe Robinson (bass), Erich Bigas (guitar), and Mike Yaeger (guitar) until they ceased performing in late 2013.

 Team Goldie returned to play one final solo show on October 2, 2015 in Philadelphia, PA.

 On October 6, 2022, Team Goldie announced his return and released the first new music for the project in 10 years.
+On July 26, 2024 Team Goldie released the full-length album Trailblazer.